 There’s just an inappropriateness there that those with more critical thinking and an observant eye will be able to spot – the psychopath’s abnormal personality means they can’t react to distressing things in a normal, compassionate way.

-Note – As we move into late 2021/early 2022, and disturbing revelations about well known people start to be revealed, this perceptual skill may indeed become very useful.
+Note – As we move through the next few years of disclosure, and disturbing revelations about well known people/companies start to be revealed, this perceptual skill may indeed become very useful.
 As horrifying things are revealed, notice how people react (or don’t react).
 Notice what they say (and don’t say).
 Check for their emotional reactions, and see what people reveal about themselves.

 4. Extreme Projection & Lack of Ownership